berkeley-gif/cae-data-access-workshop/intake_downloading.md

 cat2.unique()['variable_id']
 ```

 Let us pick PR, which is precipitation.
-Let's also filter for this model and simulation.
+Let's also filter for this model and scenario.

 ```
 cat2 = cat.search(activity_id='LOCA2',